PNG's Sanaria Butler & Katherine Page push each other to get better - Port Arthur News

 “He is a soccer player that has never ran cross country before, but one of the runners told him to come out and he has been really good for us,” Tanner said.
 “He talked his brother in to running, too.”

-PNG will run Thursday at Falcon Stadium in Huffman in their last meet before district, which is Oct.
+PNG will run Thursday at Falcon Stadium in Huffman in its last meet before district, which is Oct.
 14 at Clairborne West Park in Vidor.